Scripture Reading: Genesis 28 - 31 ...

 There will be things that happen in your life that make no sense.
 There will be times when you make choices that are contrary to God's commands.
 There will be times when you think things are going well and the bottom falls out, and there will be times when you think there is no hope and things will turn around in your favor.
 But if you are a child of God, He will get you where He wants you to be.
 Paul puts it this way in Philippians 1:6: "He who began a good work in you will carry it on to completion until the day of Christ Jesus."

-Chapters 29 - 31 reveal two things: the sinfulness of human nature and the providence of God.
-Jacob's journey to being an instrument of God to bring about the coming of the Savior was traveled along a path of sinful choices and behaviors, on his part and on the part of his cousin, Laban.
-One could get lost in the back-and-forth of their relationship, each trying to get the better of the other.
+All of these promises pointed to what God was going to do through Jacob and his descendants in order to fulfill His promise to send a Savior.
+God’s plan in these days was revealed one step at a time and it would not be a smooth journey for Jacob!
+Chapters 29 - 31 reveal two things: the sinfulness of human nature and the providence of God in overruling the foolishness of man’s sin.
+Jacob's journey toward being an instrument of God to bring about the coming of the Savior was traveled along a path of sinful choices and behaviors, on his part and on the part of his cousin, Laban.
+One could get lost in the back-and-forth of their relationship, each trying to get the better of the other, but in the midst of it all, God was at work.

-Then there the actions of what ends up being his FOUR wives: Leah, Rachel, Zilpah and Bilhah.
-Their rivalry displays again the emotions and sinful will of people trying to take life into their own hands and not trusting in God.
+Through no “fault” of his own, Jacob ends up with FOUR wives: Leah, Rachel, Zilpah and Bilhah.
+Laban’s deceit and their foolish rivalry displays again the emotions and sinful will of people trying to take life into their own hands and not trusting in God.
 Yet again, God overcomes the sin of mankind and uses even their wrong choices to bring about the next step in His plan: the establishment of the nation of Israel - the descendants of Abraham, Isaac and Jacob.

 When you come to know the God of grace, the God of Abraham, Isaac and Jacob, the God who gave His own Son so that you might know His love and forgiveness, then you can know that God will get you where He wants you to be.
-Know Him, love Him, trust Him and serve Him ... and see what He will do in YOUR life!
+He is faithful!
+When you don’t understand the events that are going on around you and in the world, know Him, love Him, trust Him and serve Him ... and see what He will do in YOUR life!

 "Thank you, Father, for Your amazing plan to accomplish Your purpose, even when by our sin and ignorance, we try to get in the way and have our own way.
 Help us to walk with humility and faith as we seek to live in obedience to Your Word, resting in Your grace, one day at a time.
 In Jesus' name, Amen"